rmmeans/S3-Private-Downloader/README.md

-S3PrivateDownloader
+S3-Private-Downloader
 ===================

-A simple microservice that signs the request for an S3 file and redirects you to download the file
+A simple microservice that signs the request for an S3 file and redirects you to download the file.
+Useful for internal private downloading inside your VPC

 #### How to use
 Once configured, this application can redirect to any S3 object key within the pre-configured bucket.